-On the bilateral side, the long-standing relations between France and Mexico were reviewed in 2013 and 2014 (through consultations at senior official level and numerous ministerial meetings).
-Our political dialogue is now a dynamic one based on a Strategic Partnership initiated during cross-State visits by the French President on 10-11 April 2014 and the Mexican President to Paris, as guest of honour of the 14 July 2015 parade.
+Bilaterally, the long-standing relations between France and Mexico were enhanced in 2013 and 2014 (through consultations at senior official level and numerous ministerial meetings).
+Our political dialogue is now dynamic, based on a Strategic Partnership initiated during respective State visits by the French President on 10-11 April 2014 and the Mexican President to Paris, as guest of honour of the 14 July parade in 2015.

-Our political dialogue with Mexico has gone from strength to strength since the meeting between the French President and the President-elect of Mexico Enrique Peña Nieto, on 17 October 2012.
-Among the later of those visits, the following should be noted:
+Our political dialogue with Mexico has gone from strength to strength since the meeting between the French President and the President-elect of Mexico Enrique, Peña Nieto, on 17 October 2012.
+Recent visits include:

-- 31 October 2013: visit by the French Defence Minister Mr Jean-Yves Le Drian;
+- 31 October 2013: visit by the French Minister of Defence, Mr Jean-Yves Le Drian;

-- 6 November 2013: visit to France by the Mexican Secretary of Foreign Affairs Mr José Antonio Meade Kuribreña; establishment of the Franco-Mexican Strategic Council (CSFM) which held its first plenary session chaired by the French President.
+- 6 November 2013: visit to France by the Mexican Secretary of Foreign Affairs Mr José Antonio Meade Kuribreña; establishment of the Franco-Mexican Strategic Council (CSFM) which held its first plenary session chaired by the President of the French Republic;

-- 26 November 2014: visit to Paris by the Mexican Secretary of Foreign Affairs and interview with Mr Laurent Fabius;
+- 26 November 2014: visit to Paris by the Mexican Secretary of Foreign Affairs and meeting with Mr Laurent Fabius;

-- 13-16 July 2015: State visit by the Mexican President Mr Enrique Peña Nieto, guest of honour during the 14 July parade.
+- 13-16 July 2015: State visit by the Mexican President Mr Enrique Peña Nieto, guest of honour during the 14 July Bastille Day parade;

-The French presence in Mexico is significant and likely to bring about promising developments.
-Around 400 French companies are established in Mexico (including most of our larger groups) and cover a very broad spectrum of sectors.
-According to the Mexican Secretariat of Economy, France is Mexico’s 12th-largest supplier, a rank that is more or less identical to that of 9 years ago (11th-largest supplier), with a market share of around 1%.
-Mexico, for its part, is France’s 36th-largest client.
-Over the period 2003-2012, French exports to Mexico increased 54.5% while French imports from Mexico rocketed 104.7%.
+The French presence in Mexico is significant and promising.
+Around 500 French companies are established in Mexico (including most of our largest businesses) and cover a very broad spectrum of sectors.
+France is Mexico’s 15ᵗʰ-largest partner globally and 5ᵗʰ in Europe (behind Germany, Spain, Italy and the Netherlands), with a market share stable at around 1%.
+Mexico, for its part, is France’s 28ᵗʰ-largest client.

 For our cooperation, Mexico is a priority country in Latin America.
 Mexico is our second-largest partner in the region, after Brazil.
-French cooperation in Mexico relies on a diverse network of institutions: a “Maison de la France” (House of France) to showcase France’s presence in Mexico (it is currently being restructured); the French Institute of Latin America (IFAL); the 27 Alliances Françaises and their 11 associated Centres; the Centre for Mexican and Central American Studies (CEMCA); the Franco-Mexican College for the Social Sciences (CFMSS); and three establishments attached to the Agency for French Education Abroad (AEFE): the Franco-Mexican Lycée (LFM) in Mexico City (3041 students, of whom 1354 are French); the Franco-Mexican Lycée in Guadalajara (866 students, of whom 239 are French; and the Molière School in Cuernavaca (269 students, of whom 70 are French), i.e. a total of 4176 students, including 40% French students.
-In addition, some 250,000 young Mexicans are studying French in local schools and universities.
-Moreover, both Ministers of Foreign Affairs signed a statement of intent on a project to build a “Casa Mexicana” in Paris.
+French cooperation in Mexico relies on a diverse network of institutions: a “Maison de la France” (House of France) to showcase France’s presence in Mexico (it is currently being restructured); the Institut français (French Institute) of Latin America (IFAL); the 27 Alliance Française branches and their 11 associated centres; the Centre for Mexican and Central American Studies (CEMCA); the Franco-Mexican College for the Social Sciences (CFMSS); and three establishments attached to the Agency for French Education Abroad (AEFE): the Franco-Mexican Lycée (LFM) in Mexico City (3,041 pupils, of whom 1,354 are French); the Franco-Mexican Lycée in Guadalajara (866 pupils, of whom 239 are French; and the Molière School in Cuernavaca (269 pupils, of whom 70 are French), giving a total of 4,176 pupils, 40% of whom are French.
+In addition, some 250,000 young Mexicans are studying French in schools and universities.

 In the scientific field, today France is Mexico’s third-largest partner with 600 joint publications per year, after the United States and Spain.
 More than a hundred joint research projects are ongoing, involving over 500 researchers and students in the two countries.
 France is active in the research sector, via the Mexican branch of the French Research Institute for Development (IRD) and numerous bilateral programmes or partnerships between French bodies (INSERM, Pasteur Institute) and Mexican ones in areas of excellence like mathematics, chemistry and the social sciences.
 In the field of the environment, this support was reflected in the creation in 2009 of the Jacques Cousteau Observatory, a platform for research and collection of data on Mexico’s coastlines, involving many French and Mexican partners from universities (Brest, Montpellier) and the research world (CNRS, IRD, IFREMER).
 In the area of health, cooperation between French partners (Pasteur Institute, INSERM) and Mexican partners is expanding with, for example, the establishment of the following: the Biomedical Research Centre for Infectious Diseases (CIBEI) in Veracruz, an epidemiological monitoring and diagnosis centre in León, State of Guanajuato, and the first marketing authorization worldwide for the dengue fever vaccine in Mexico.

 In the academic field, France is the third most popular host country for Mexican students in mobility programmes, with more than 2,800 visas issued for the academic year 2014-2015.
-57% of these mobility programmes take place under university cooperation agreements (some five hundred to date), with a strong presence of French students (1500) in Mexico: they are the biggest foreign student group in that country.
-On the other hand, Mexico receives every year more than 200 CNRS researchers.
+57% of these mobility programmes take place under university cooperation agreements (some five hundred to date), with a strong presence of French students (1,500) in Mexico: they are the biggest foreign student group in that country.
+Mexico also receives more than 200 CNRS researchers annually.
 Vocational training programmes are also developed in partnership with French companies.

 The vitality of exchanges between France and Mexico is also expressed in terms of culture as shown by the following large-scale exhibitions: